My 2014 Archery Buck Story

 I waited a while then wandered down the canyon.
 The blood trail was easy to follow as it was coming out of both sides.
 About 100 yards down the canyon I spied a motionless pile of fur.
 The shot was good, hitting liver and lots of vital arteries.

 As I sat in the snowy canyon cleaning my harvest, I couldn’t believe the season was finally over.
-I thought about the many challenges I endured this year–blown stalks, swirling wind, dreadful heat, blinding blizzards, and a major illness that wiped out half the November rut hunt for me.
+I thought about the many challenges I endured this year–blown stalks, swirling wind, dreadful heat, blinding blizzards, and a major illness that wiped out half of my November hunt.
 I also thought about the dozen or so BIGGER bucks I passed up for a chance at a real monster that never came.

 In the end, I wouldn’t be that much happier with a bigger buck earlier on.
 For the trophy hunter, it’s all or nothing and I never found what I was looking for.
 But I’m also a meat hunter, and so this little buck means a lot.
 His death means continual life for me and my family.